State Representative for House District 60

 Far too many Maine families are being impacted by the opiate epidemic.
 By providing substance use treatment, job training and placement, more comprehensive medical and mental health care, and life-saving medications to first responders, we can begin to address this public health crisis.
 As legislators, we must send an important message to those in Maine who are struggling: addiction is never a moral failing; it is a problem that we must treat together with a holistic, safe and compassionate approach.

-Kristen is a member of the University of Southern Maine’s Lewiston-Auburn College Community Advisory Board, the New Mainers Community Collaborative, the Bates College Sexual Misconduct Review Board, and the Lewiston-Auburn Railroad Board of Directors.
+Kristen is a member of the University of Southern Maine’s Lewiston-Auburn College Community Advisory Board, the New Mainers Community Collaborative, the Bates College Sexual Misconduct Review Board, the Community Concepts, Inc. Board of Directors and the Lewiston-Auburn Railroad Board of Directors.

 Her previous service has included: